Artistic touch: no shortage of galleries in Charlottesville

 The New Dominion Book Shop, 404 E. Main St. 295-2552.

-For art lovers, the place to be is First Fridays, held on– you guessed it– the first Friday of every month.
-Area galleries throw open their doors to all comers for a reception and refreshments.
+For art lovers, the place to be is First Fridays, held on the first Friday of every month.
+Area galleries, including the art epicenter–McGuffey Art Center– throw open their doors with welcoming smiles and a little wine and cheese.